junxit/us-congress-bills-113/metadata.md

 - 2014-09-16 — Senate amendment proposed (on the floor): Amendment SA 3820 proposed by Senator Heitkamp for Senator Carper.(consideration: CR S5647)
 - 2014-09-16 — Senate amendment submitted
 - 2014-09-16 — The committee substitute as amended agreed to by Unanimous Consent. (text: CR S5644-5646)
+- 2014-09-17 — Message on Senate action sent to the House.
+- 2014-11-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2014-11-12 — Considered as unfinished business. (consideration: CR H7915-7916)
+- 2014-11-12 — DEBATE - The House proceeded with forty minutes of debate on the Senate amendment to H.R.
+4194.
+- 2014-11-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-11-12 — Mr. Issa moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H7907-7910)
+- 2014-11-12 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 382 - 0 (Roll no. 516). (text as House agreed to Senate amendment: CR H7907-7909)
+- 2014-11-12 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 382 - 0 (Roll no. 516).(text as House agreed to Senate amendment: CR H7907-7909)
+- 2014-11-17 — Presented to President.
+- 2014-11-17 — Presented to President.
+- 2014-11-26 — Became Public Law No: 113-188.
+- 2014-11-26 — Became Public Law No: 113-188.
+- 2014-11-26 — Signed by President.
+- 2014-11-26 — Signed by President.